 - Bulk mailings assistance (3-5 times per year.
 Range: 300-1,800 items per mailing).
 Work with volunteer team.

-- Home and Garden Tour (each May): Poster distribution in Hickory (team of 2 needed, gas reimbursed) Arrange for delivery of tickets to off-site ticket sales sites.
+- Home and Garden Tour (each May): Poster distribution in Hickory.
+Arrange for delivery of tickets to off-site ticket sales sites.
 “Hole-punch” tour tickets at one of the properties on day of Tour.